Jtrnb/EyesOfValor/Player Guide/Playing the Game.md

 #### Partial Rest:
 - A Half Rest can range from 2-4 hours of non-strenuous activity.
 - During a partial rest you and your party will regain half of their missing Hitpoints, **not** half of their maximum Hitpoints.

+## Travel:
+Travel is an in-between of Hunting and Downtime when you are moving your [[The Sojourn|Sojourn]] from one location to another.